 Hiking in Napa Valley is another popular activity, especially around Calistoga; Oat Hill Mine Road just outside Calistoga is popular among locals.
 You can find out more about hiking trails here.
 Outdoor activities also include kayaking the Napa River (you can start in the city of Napa), hot air ballooning, boating and hiking at Lake Berryessa, and viewing the geyser in Calistoga.

 Downtown Napa has a strong sense of community that is easy to see during the city’s many free festivals and outdoor events.
-Look for seasonal festivities at the Do Napa website.
-A popular local event that allows you to try some of the area’s best food is the Culinary Crawl–only $30 for advance tickets.
+Look for seasonal festivities and live music at the Do Napa website.

-Napa Valley is also known for its spas, and not all are expensive.
+Spas in Napa Valley: The area is also known for its spas, and not all are expensive.
 Calistoga offers a wealth of spa treatments.
 The town sits on top of hot springs, and the healing waters are used in bath soaking treatments, mud baths, and more at places like the Roman Spa in Calistoga, where basic treatments begin around $70.

 The food in Napa Valley is excellent, and there are plenty of places to eat that don’t cost too much.

-Oxbow Public Market is my favorite place to get reasonably-priced food, from tacos and sliders to delicious, authentic Neapolitan pizza.
+Oxbow Public Market is my favorite place to get reasonably-priced food, from tacos and sliders to ice cream and excellent beer.
 You can sit down for a meal, pick up fresh produce, or get dessert at this foodie’s haven.
 The cheese shop inside Oxbow and Model Bakery, just around the corner, make a great place to pick up picnic supplies.